larsacus/TOLDeveloperAds/README.md

 1. Beautiful enough to include in even your *non* ad-enabled apps, maybe in a settings screen or on your "about" section
 2. Free ads for all of your other apps
-3. Link directly to App Store on tap
+3. Link directly in-app StoreKit view controller, fallback to web link on tap
 4. Customizable ad view by conforming your banner to `TOLDeveloperBannerProtocol` if you don't like the provided banner
 5. Intelligent image caching and image downloading depending on connection to reduce user bandwidth
 6. Auto-exclusion of current app running to not waste banner time